adlnet/xAPI-SCORM-Profile/xapi-scorm-profile.md

 ```

 #### Exit
-Exit is used to to indicate the attempt state at the end of the session.
+Exit is used to indicate the attempt state at the end of the session.
 It is possible to send an xAPI exited statement but in most cases the intended meaning is that the session has terminated in either a suspended or terminated state.
-This is accomplished by issuing a statement with the ADL Verb suspended and maintaining the current attemptId for future sessions, or with the ADL Verb terminated and a new attemptId for future sessions.
+This is accomplished by issuing a statement with the ADL Verb `suspended` and maintaining the current attemptId for future sessions, or with the ADL Verb `terminated` and a new attemptId for future sessions.

 __SCORM 2004:__ `cmi.exit=normal`
 __SCORM 1.2:__ `cmi.core.exit=""`